-Virtual Visits (Telemedicine / Telehealth Visits).
+Virtual Visits (from Virtual Care-Only Providers).
 Covered services include virtual Telemedicine / Telehealth visits that are appropriately provided through the internet via video chat or voice from a LiveHealth Online Provider.
-This includes visits with physicians who also provide services in person, as well as online-only physicians.
+This includes visits with physicians who also provide services in person, as well as virtual care-only physicians.
 Online visits are covered under plan only from providers who contract with LiveHealth Online.

-"Telemedicine / Telehealth" means the delivery of health care or other health services using electronic communications and information technology, including: live (synchronous) secure videoconferencing or secure instant messaging through our mobile app or website.
+"Telemedicine / Telehealth" means the delivery of health care or other health services using electronic communications and information technology, including: live (synchronous) secure videoconferencing or secure instant messaging through our mobile app and interactive store and forward (asynchronous) technology, facsimile, audio-only telephone or electronic mail.
 Covered services are provided to facilitate the diagnosis, consultation and treatment, education, care management and self-management of a patient's physical and/or mental health.
 Benefits for Telehealth are provided on the same basis and to the same extent as the same covered services provided through in-person contact.
 In-person contact between a health care physician and the patient is not required for these services, and the type of setting where these services are provided is not limited.
+Coverage under this section is not limited to services delivered to select third-party corporate telehealth providers.